Spiro Agnew: Transition and early days

 Spiro Agnew is sworn in as vice president in 1969.
 Front row, from left to right: Lyndon B. Johnson, Richard Nixon, Everett Dirksen, Spiro Agnew (with hand raised), Hubert Humphrey.

 Immediately after the 1968 election, Agnew was still uncertain what Nixon would expect of him as vice president.
 He met with Nixon several days after the election in Key Biscayne, Florida.
 Nixon, vice president himself for eight years under Eisenhower, wanted to spare Agnew the boredom and lack of a role he had sometimes experienced in that office.
-Nixon initially gave Agnew an office in the West Wing of the White House, a first for a vice president, although in December 1969 it was given to deputy assistant Alexander Butterfield and Agnew had to move to an office in the Executive Office Building.
 When they stood before the press after the meeting, Nixon pledged that Agnew would not have to undertake the ceremonial roles usually undertaken by the holders of the vice presidency, but would have "new duties beyond what any vice president has previously assumed".
 Nixon told the press that he planned to make full use of Agnew's experience as county executive and as governor in dealing with matters of federal-state relations and in urban affairs.

 Nixon established transition headquarters in New York, but Agnew was not invited to meet with him there until November 27, when the two met for an hour.
 When Agnew spoke to reporters afterwards, he stated that he felt "exhilarated" with his new responsibilities, but did not explain what those were.
 During the transition period, Agnew traveled extensively, enjoying his new status.
 He vacationed on St. Croix, where he played a round of golf with Humphrey and Muskie.
 He went to Memphis for the 1968 Liberty Bowl, and to New York to attend the wedding of Nixon's daughter Julie to David Eisenhower.
 Agnew was a fan of the Baltimore Colts; in January, he was the guest of team owner Carroll Rosenbloom at Super Bowl III, and watched Joe Namath and the New York Jets upset the Colts, 16–7.
 There was as yet no official residence for the vice president, and Spiro and Judy Agnew secured a suite at the Sheraton Hotel in Washington formerly occupied by Johnson while vice president.
 Only one of their children, Kim, the youngest daughter, moved there with them, the others remaining in Maryland.

 During the transition, Agnew hired a staff, choosing several aides who had worked with him as county executive and as governor.
 He hired Charles Stanley Blair as chief of staff; Blair had been a member of the House of Delegates and served as Maryland Secretary of State under Agnew.
 Arthur Sohmer, Agnew's long-time campaign manager, became his political advisor, and Herb Thompson, a former journalist, became press secretary.